kids looking through microscopes excitedly

 Anatomy of a Rescue

-In this lab, students will get a hands-on look at the internal physiology of different species as they compare organs and bones from both mammals and reptiles.
-Using three-dimensional anatomical models and scientific specimens, we will set a foundation for understanding anatomy and physiology.
-Students will see case studies of real patients and experience the importance of understanding the internal and external structures of animals we help rescue here at the Brevard Zoo!
+In this award-winning lab, students get a hands-on look at the internal physiology of different species as they compare organs and bones from both mammals and reptiles.
+Using three-dimensional anatomical models and scientific specimens, we set a foundation for understanding anatomy and physiology.
+Students see case studies of real patients and experience the importance of understanding the internal and external structures of animals we help rescue here at the Zoo.

 SC.3.N.3.3, SC.4.L.17.4, SC.5.L.14.1, SC.5.L.14.2, SC.5.N.2.1, SC.6.L.14.5, SC.6.N.3.4, SC.912.L.14.13-14